Introduction

 # encrypts the given secret using an Agent's X.509 certificate

-# output includes the symmetric key, initialization vector and encrypted string separated by space
+# output includes the encrypted symmetric key, initialization vector and encrypted secret separated by space

 Encrypting and forwarding Secret using Unix Shell in Jobs